vitawork/Liri-node-app/README.md

 # LIRI (Language Interpretation Recognition Interface)

-A Node.JS command line application, it takes one of following commands and performs an action.
+A Node.JS command line application, that takes one of the following commands and performs an action.
    * movie-this
    * concert-this
    * spotify-this-song